MPHimperial/mphimperial.github.io/index.md

 ## Top Tips and advice for MPH course <a name="toptips"></a>

 - Previous students often engaged with preparation material.
 They find that headstart is incredibly worthwhile.
-- Be proactive, ask question and use the resources that are made available to you (resources, fellow students and lecturers)
+- Be proactive when the course begins, ask question and use the resources that are made available to you (written and online resources, fellow students and lecturers)
 - Keep your lectures notes and your R code organised, I kept referring back to past tutorials in the project, and having a filing system from the beginning of the project made this so much quicker.
 - Don’t think you’re the only one who doesn’t understand something.
 There’s a huge range of pre-existing skills and knowledge in the other people in the class and inevitably you’ll know less about some stuff and more about other stuff than your pals.
 - Especially with the wide range of skill sets in the program, I had to fight my self consciousness to ask questions.
 Whenever I didn’t get something, other students did not understand either.
 When I asked simple questions, many classmates were grateful.
 I would have asked a few more questions had I not been worried about looking like an idiot.
 Lecturers appreciate receiving questions.